FAA orders fan blade inspections after pattern of engine-related failures

 The planes also were taken out of service in South Korea and Japan, where a similar engine failure with a Japan Airlines jet in December forced pilots to make a sudden return to Okinawa.
-Boeing recommended airlines ground jets with the same kind of engine.
+Boeing recommended that airlines ground jets with the same kind of engine.

 The FAA said Tuesday’s order was an interim step, with more action expected to follow.
 The agency noted that although United Flight 328 landed safely, the fan blade failure “resulted in damage to the engine, an in-flight fire, and damage to the airplane,” creating unsafe conditions.